Best DDR3 Gaming RAM and PC Memory 2017

 Overall, you can get a little bit of a benefit going from DDR3-1333 and DDR3-1600.
 Beyond that, there's very little difference between going from DDR3-1600 to say DDR3-2133.
 Sometimes you can even find those for the same price.
 All things being equal, go with the faster RAM.
 Otherwise, it's really not that big of a deal.

 Where it does help:

 If you're going to do a lot of compression on your PC or use it as a photo or video editing rig, then there are marginal gains to be made by going with faster RAM.

 What about DDR4 Performance for Gaming?

 Believe it or not DDR4 has relatively little impact on gaming performance.
 This will stay true until timings can get tightened up.
 If you're thinking about upgrading now, be sure it's worth your investment.

 DDR4 is available and mostly required for 1151 systems as well as X99-based systems.
-As prices have gone, you should go with the newer option if you have both options available.
+As prices have gone down, you should go with the newer option if you have both options available.

 © 2013 Brandon Hart